Parish (Catholic Church): Types

-All the Christian faithful who reside in a territorial parish are considered constitutive of that territorial parish, and all members of a community for which a personal parish has been erected are similarly members of that personal parish.
+All the Catholic faithful who reside in a territorial parish are considered constitutive of that territorial parish, and all members of a community for which a personal parish has been erected are similarly members of that personal parish.
 Membership should not be confused with registration or worship, however.
-Roman Catholics may for convenience or taste attend liturgies at any Catholic church, even Eastern Catholic ones.
+Catholics may for convenience or taste attend liturgies at any Catholic church, even Eastern Catholic ones.
 The term church may refer to the parish – the community that meets together – or to the building.
 In this article it is used to refer to the building.

 Personnel

-Each parish is charged to a parish priest (or pastor in the United States and provost in Poland), although pastoral care of one or more parishes can also be entrusted to a team of priests in solidum under the direction of one of them, who is to be answerable to the bishop for their activity.
+Each parish is charged to a parish priest (sometimes called a pastor in the United States and provost in Poland), although pastoral care of one or more parishes can also be entrusted to a team of priests in solidum under the direction of one of them, who is to be answerable to the bishop for their activity.
 In extraordinary situations, a share in the pastoral care of a parish can also be entrusted to a deacon or lay person under the supervision of a priest.
 Canon 519 states:

 In American usage, a "parish priest" is any priest assigned to a parish even in a subordinate capacity, and some may be designated as associate pastors or assistant pastors.
 Globally they may be known as assistant priests, parochial vicars or curates.